Nissan considering Xterra revival; 'it's got to be authentic' - Autoblog

 To be perfectly clear, Pandikuthira did not confirm an Xterra.
 But he did say that the idea is being "very actively considered."
 Additionally, we found him to have a clearer idea of a modern Xterra than expected for something that's not truly confirmed.
 One of the chief criteria he listed was that "it's got to be authentic," and that it has to be a "serious truck."
 Basically, it can't be just a Rogue with all-terrain tires, but something with real truck capability.
 He also noted that it would both need to be relatively inexpensive, as well as incorporate some modern design details.
 Both of those sound refreshing in a world of extremely expensive and retro-styled off-road rigs.
 Furthermore, that would seem to line up with something that Nissan's Senior Vice President for Global Design Alfonso Albaisa told us about how he sees the opportunity now to have retro designs that are more subtle and allude to past design cues without being restricted by them.

 As such, while we could see some retro cues and features, it seems to us that this hypothetical neo-Xterra would probably be based on an existing truck platform, probably the Frontier's, which would be right in line with the original, and likely what fans of the model would like.
 But it might not be as retro as expected, with nods being low-key and less obvious.
 Nissan has been releasing some pretty radical looking concepts in the past year, too.
-One of them being the Hyper Adventure concept you see at top.
-That could provide some design inspiration for the final product.
+One of them being the Hyper Adventure concept you see above.
+However, it's likely that inspiration from that concept will be restricted to more subtle cues, rather than the overall style, as the image at top from a Nissan teaser video suggest that it will have a more conventional profile.
+It also has some of those low-key retro nods Albaisa referred to.

 These are our best guesses based on what we know, and they generally seem to add up.
 The market seems right, the use of an existing platform would keep costs down and feasibility up, and it seems like Nissan higher-ups are interested.
 So we think a new Xterra could have a good shot at reality.
 If nothing else, it seems like a great idea to us.